overhide/overhide-ethereum/README.md

 ## KEYV_URI

-The *KEYV_URI* configuration point must be correctly configured to run the application.
+The *KEYV_URI* configuration point must be correctly configured to run *overhide-ethereum*.
 The default setting of "redis://localhost:6379" will work fine if you start your Redis via Docker:

 `docker run --name redis -p 6379:6379 -d redis`